 An agency's outreach brochure does more than convey the services offered.
-It demonstrates the organization's knowledge, experience, and credibility, all with the aim of inspiring trust from the community it serves.
+It demonstrates the organization's knowledge, experience, and credibility, all with the aim of inspiring trust in the community it serves.
 Through its images, content, and word choice, it also implicitly conveys important information about an organization's culture, values, and priorities.
 There are a number of markers that are recognized within the disability community as indications that an organization is welcoming and accessible to people with disabilities and Deaf people, such as using people and culture-first language and including the universal symbols for access.
-Including these markers in both the domestic violence and sexual assault services components of a dual program's brochure signals the overall program's commitment and capacity to serve people with disabilities and Deaf people.
+Including these markers in a residential domestic violence program's brochure signals the program's commitment and capacity to serve people with disabilities and Deaf people.